 Jadon Sancho’s 2018/19 stats:

 Just one season with Die Borussen and Europe’s elite were in awe of Sancho.
-Manchester United met with his agent, according to sporting director Michael Zorc, and various reports linked him to Liverpool.
-However, the Watford youth product remained at the Westfalenstadion and has already proved he is not a one season wonder.
+Manchester United met with his agent, according to sporting director Michael Zorc, and various reports are now linking him to Liverpool.
+However, the Watford youth product has remained at the Westfalenstadion and has already proved he is not a one season wonder.

 2 goals and 4 assists in just 4 matches, the trailblazer‘s meteoric rise has carried over to 2019/20.
 Not to mention, he has 2 goals and an assist for England in 3 games.
 Anyone that wanted Sancho in the summer will probably now have to pay another £30-40 million more now.
 The Dortmund hierarchy will be licking their lips over their £8 million signing in 2017.
 Ridiculous profit could be made.